 We are excited to collaborate with you by advertising your internship or job opening to our current students and alumni.
 Our students are resourceful, innovative media professionals who make excellent interns and employees.

-Interested in posting an opportunity on a UO job/internship board?
+Interested in posting an opportunity for SOJC students?

 Looking to meet with UO students on campus?